 5. Allow yourself to take a pain killer.

 Working out on your period can be mildly painful, I get it!
 I don’t personally like to take pain medication unless my cramps are interfering with my ability to take care of my family or day-to-day activities.
-But you better believe that I have taken the occasional ibuprofen after getting my period back since baby.
+But you better believe that I have taken the occasional Ibuprofen after getting my period back since baby.
 If your day-to-day activities are compromised because of your period pain, take a Pamprin or something!
 It’s okay!

 6. Wear dark colors & more forgiving clothes.

+Working out with period = extra uncomfortable.
+I get it!
 Being on my period can affect my self-esteem and confidence.
 That can affect my workout, and I know I’m not the only one.
 My tip would be to wear those workout clothes that are a little more forgiving, a little looser, and that are darker in color.
 You don’t want any extra pressure on your belly, and you definitely don’t want to run the risk of a very visible leak!